tanmay-pro/SimpleRA/README.md

 <new_table_name> <- DISTINCT <table_name>
 ```

-- naturally table should exist
+- Naturally table should exist

 Exmample: `D <- DISTINCT A`